niaid/2024_Introduction-to-R/README.md

 # 2024_Introduction-to-R

 The goal of this repository is to provide a series of course materials that is used for online seminars to introduce R programming.
 Each subfolder in the respository provides materials for a specific course in the seminar series.
+It includes the required code and presentation slides.
+It requires R version 4.2.1+ as well as Rstudio and materials include the guidance for R package installation.

 Instructors: Yuyan Yi, Mina Peyton